Current Employment Opportunities at Neighbors Link

 Requirements:

 • Fluency in English and Spanish required.
-Working knowledge of other languages is welcome (for example, French, Russian, Arabic, or African languages) but not required.
+Working knowledge of other languages is welcome (for example, French, Russian, Arabic, Swahili, Hausa, Portuguese) but not required.

 • Your own transportation for travel mostly in Westchester but also in lower Hudson Valley.